NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 <a href="http://neondataskills.org/remote-sensing/2_LiDAR-Data-Concepts_Activity2/">Overview of DSM, DTM and CHM discussion in the Raster LiDAR Data here.</a>
 </div>

+> NOTE: These data were collected by the National Ecological Observatory Network
+> in their <a href="http://www.neoninc.org/science-design/field-sites/san-joaquin" target="_blank">
-> NOTE: these data are available in full, for no charge, but by request, [from the NEON data portal](http://data.neoninc.org/airborne-data-request "AOP data").
+> Domain 17 California field site</a>.
+The data are available in full, for
+> no charge, but by request, [from the NEON data portal](http://data.neoninc.org/airborne-data-request "AOP data").

 ###Required R Packages
-Please make sure the following packages are installed: Raster, sp, dplyr.
+Please make sure the following packages are installed:

 [More on Packages in R - Adapted from Software Carpentry.]({{ site.baseurl }}/R/Packages-In-R/ "Packages in R")